Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Abstract

 \section{Abstract}

 General relativity admits a plethora of exact compact object solutions.
 The augmentation of Einstein's action with non-minimal coupling terms leads to modified theories with rich structure, which, in turn, provide non-trivial solutions with intriguing phenomenology.
-Thus, assessing their viability under external generic fluctuations is of utmost importance for gravity theories.
+Thus, assessing their viability under generic fluctuations is of utmost importance for gravity theories.
 We consider static and spherically-symmetric solutions of a Horndeski subclass which includes a massless scalar field non-minimally coupled to the Einstein tensor.
 Such theory possesses second-order field equations and admits an exact black hole solution with scalar hair.
-Here, we study the stability of such solution under axial perturbations and find that it is gravitationally stable at the linear level.
-The qualitative features of the ringdown waveform depend solely on ratio of the two available parameters of spacetime, namely the black hole mass $m$ and the non-minimal coupling strength $\ell_\eta$.
-Finally, we demonstrate that the gravitational-wave ringdown transitions from one which exhibits echoes to one with a typical quasinormal ringing phase followed by a late-time tail as the ratio $m/\ell_\eta$ increases.
+Here, we study the stability of such solution under axial gravitational perturbations and find that it is linearly stable.
+The qualitative features of the ringdown waveform depend solely on the ratio of the two available parameters of spacetime, namely the black hole mass $m$ and the non-minimal coupling strength $\ell_\eta$.
+Finally, we demonstrate the gravitational-wave ringdown transitions between three distinct patterns as the ratio $m/\ell_\eta$ increases; a state which is dominated by photon-sphere excitations and maintains a typical quasinormal ringdown, an intermediate long-lived state which exhibits gravitational-wave echoes and, finally, a state where the ringdown and echoes are depleted rapidly to turn to an exponential tail.